 Job Opportunity: Associate Counsel

-This position serves as a team member of the Office of Administrative Appeals (OAA) for the Department of Intellectual & Developmental Disabilities (DIDD).
-This position is located on the Middle Tennessee Regional Office campus (previously known as Clover Bottom Developmental Center Campus) at One Cannon Way; 275 Stewarts Ferry Pike in Nashville, Tennessee.
-There is an opportunity for an alternative work arrangement that includes some work from home, as responsibilities allow.
-The position is Executive Service and reports to the Director of the Office Administrative Appeals/DIDD Senior Associate Counsel of the Office of Administrative Appeals for DIDD.
+This position serves as a team member of the Office of General Counsel (OGC) for the Department of Intellectual & Developmental Disabilities (DIDD).
+This position is located at UBS Tower, 315 Deaderick Street, Nashville, Tennessee.
+The position is Executive Service and reports to the Deputy General Counsel of the Office of General Counsel for DIDD.

 Examples of the duties and responsibilities of this position:

-- Provide a legal review of State contracts on behalf of DIDD, as assigned;
+· Provide a legal review of State contracts on behalf of DIDD

-- Provide assistance to the Attorney General’s Office, as requested and assigned;
+· Provide assistance to the Attorney General’s Office

-- Assist in the development of DIDD’s legislative proposals and bill analyses, as assigned; and
+· Assist in the development of DIDD’s legislative proposals and bill analyses

-Necessary Special Qualifications: Possession of a license to practice law in the State of Tennessee and be in good standing without a disciplinary record with the state’s Board of Professional Responsibility and possession of a valid driver’s license.
+Necessary Special Qualifications: Possession of a license to practice law in the State of Tennessee and be in good standing without a disciplinary record with the state’s Board of Professional Responsibility; Possession of a valid Driver License.
+Applicants must have an acceptable academic record.

 The selected applicant will be required to:

-Knowledge and Skills: Skills needed for this position include strong knowledge of frequently used computer programs (Microsoft Office, Excel, SharePoint, and Outlook), as well as legal research software.
+KNOWLEDGE AND SKILLS: Skills needed for this position include strong knowledge of frequently used computer programs (Microsoft Office, Excel, and Outlook) as well as legal research software.
 This position requires a thorough analytical approach to problem-solving and complaint resolution, strong multi-tasking, computer and Internet research skills, flexibility, excellent interpersonal skills, verbal and written communication skills, and the ability to work well with all levels of internal and external management and staff.
 The position requires attention to detail and excellent process-oriented thinking.

-If your name appears on the Tennessee Department of Health Abuse Registry, the Substantiated Investigations Records Inquiry (SIRI) database that is maintained by the Department of Intellectual and Developmental Disabilities, or the Felony Offender Registry that is maintained by the State of Tennessee, we cannot consider you for employment in this position.
+If your name appears on the Tennessee Department of Health Abuse Registry, the Protection from Harm Registry or on the Substantiated Investigations Records Inquiry (SIRI) database that is maintained by the Department of Intellectual and Developmental Disabilities, or the Felony Offender Registry that is maintained by the State of Tennessee, we cannot consider you for employment in this position.

 This organization participates in E-Verify.
 Federal law requires all employers to verify the identity and employment eligibility of all persons hired to work in the United States.
 This employer will provide the Social Security Administration (SSA) and, if necessary, the Department of Homeland Security (DHS), with information from each new employee's Form I-9 to confirm work authorization.